srhbinion/magic-eight/README.md

 Magic Eight
 ========

 Magic eight is a random fourtune generator designed on a jekyll site with jquery and css animations.
 Magic eight was create to deminstrate Sarah Binion's and Vincent Brights coding abilities.
-We picked the name Zoltar which is a vintage toy reference

 Credits
 ---------